 I worked as a senior gameplay programmer on this hit multi-platform dinosaur park management sim.
-Among other responsibilities, I was the principal programmer responsible for implementing the vehicle-based gameplay in the game, including AI, physics and player controls.
+Among other responsibilities, I was the primary programmer responsible for implementing the vehicular gameplay in the game, including the physics, AI, camera and player controls.

 Redirection (PC, Mac & Linux)

 Redirection is a 3D puzzle game for PC, Mac and Linux.
 I designed and developed this game by myself and released it on Steam in 2016.
 I wrote all the code, created all the art, and designed all of the levels for the game.
 The game engine was written in C# and Lua, using OpenGL, OpenAL and SDL2, and was built from the ground up to be moddable.
 At the time of writing, Redirection has a 100% positive review score on Steam.

 ComputerCraftEdu (Minecraft mod)

 ComputerCraftEdu is an educational Minecraft mod I developed with TeacherGaming.
 Based on my earlier work with ComputerCraft, ComputerCraftEdu is an intuitive visual programming environment build on Minecraft, designed to teach coding to children.
 Since its release, ComputerCraftEdu has been employed in thousands of schools around the globe, and was acquired by Microsoft in 2016.
 I co-designed this project with the educators at TeacherGaming, and was responsible for all of the implementation.

 qCraft (Minecraft mod)